Arezzo Travel Guide: Piero della Francesca & Antique Markets

 The antique market

 On the first Sunday of each month (and the preceding Saturday), Arezzo hosts the Fiera Antiquaria — Italy’s largest antique market, spread across Piazza Grande and the surrounding streets.
-Over 500 dealers.
-Worth timing a visit around.
+Over 500 dealers sell furniture, paintings, jewellery, ceramics, prints, and oddities.
+The market draws serious buyers from across Europe.
+Arrive early for the best selection.
+Free entry.

 The Giostra del Saracino